Phase 4 Of The MCU Will Be Announced After ‘Spider-Man: Far From Home’

-Avengers: Endgame is easily the most highly-anticipated movie in the Marvel Cinematic Universe (MCU) which will conclude Phase 3 for the studio.
-Spider-Man: Far From Home will begin Phase 4 in July but not much is known about the next chapter in the MCU as the studio is keeping things fairly under wraps.
+Avengers: Endgame is easily the most highly-anticipated movie in the Marvel Cinematic Universe (MCU), as it will conclude Phase 3 for the studio.
+Spider-Man: Far From Home will begin Phase 4 in July, but not much is known about the next chapter in the MCU, as the studio is keeping things fairly under wraps.

 Marvel Studios head Kevin Feige spoke with CinemaBlend about the plans for Phase 4 and why fans don’t know much about it at this time.